opensvc/docs.opensvc.com/source/agent.template.fs.zfs.conf.rst

 	#  scope order:     specific > generic
 	#  convert:         size
 	#
-	#  desc:  The quota in MB of the provisionned dataset.
+	#  desc:  The quota in MB of the provisioned dataset.
 	#
 	;size = foo